Bus Stop Pre-School and Forest School

 9am: Children arrive at Pre-School.
 The children are brought together on the Bug Rug for the Good Morning Welcome circle.
 The children say good morning to the teachers and their friends.
 During the circle time we discuss the plans for the day.

-• If we are staying on the premises for the day the children are free to choose from a wide range of activities and join in activities relating to the Pre-School theme.
-The children free flow between the inside and outside learning environment whatever the weather.
+If we are staying at the Bus Stop Woodland for the day the children are free to choose from a wide range of activities and join in activities relating to the Pre-School theme.
+The children free flow between the Bell tent and Woodland learning environment whatever the weather.
+The children are supported to put on appropriate clothing for the weather.

-• If we are off to Forest School the children will be supported to put on appropriate clothing for the weather and gather together around the Fire Square in the garden to pack the tools and equipment with the adults, ready to head out for the day.
+If we are off to Forest School the children will be supported to put on appropriate clothing for the weather and gather together around the Fire Circle to pack the tools and equipment with the adults, ready to head out for the day.

 10.30am and 2.30pm: A healthy snack is provided.

-• If we are staying on the premises, the Snack Bar is open.
+If we are staying in the Woodland, the Snack Bar is open.
 The children take turns to come and have fruit/vegetables/crackers and a drink of water or milk.
 Water is available for children to help themselves to throughout the day.

 12pm: Lunch Time

-• If we are off to Forest School, we provide a hot lunch cooked on the campfire.
+We provide a hot lunch cooked on the campfire everyday.
 A hot lunch typically includes rice, couscous or pasta, with vegetables, tuna, chicken or sausages.

 After lunch has been eaten the children enjoy stories and a rest time, helping their food to go down.
-Some children may be laid down for their afternoon nap.
+Some children may be laid down for their afternoon nap in the Sleep Tent.

 1pm: Children are free to return to revisit their morning activities and or join in an activity relating to the Pre-School theme.